-Unlike Part C, where a beneficiary must be enrolled in Part A and enrolled in Part B; to be eligible for Part D, individuals can be enrolled in Part A or Part B. Creditable Coverage is prescription drug coverage that is at least equal to the benefits provided by the CMS Standard Medicare Part D benefit.
+Creditable Coverage is prescription drug coverage that is at least equal to the benefits provided by the CMS Standard Medicare Part D benefit.

-- Like MA plans, PDPs and MA-PDs can only offer equivalent or better coverage than the CMS Standard Medicare Part D benefit. - Plans may charge a premium for Part D coverage.
 If a member delays enrollment into a Part D plan, or switches from prescription drug coverage that is not creditable to a Part D plan, a Part D Late Enrollment Penalty (LEP) may be added to the beneficiary's monthly Part D premium, and will remain for as long as the member is enrolled in Part D.